-Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by Omar Cerda, a student assistant in Urban Archives.
 Omar is a graduating senior majoring in Marketing.

 Special Collections and Archives is home to the David S. Somerville Collection which features comic books from both Marvel and DC Comics, and many other books that focus on superheroes and other pop culture characters.
 Marvel has its roots in comic books, but has also made movies, television shows, and video games.
 Marvel Comics was originally established in 1939 under the name Timely Comics.
 Throughout the years, Marvel has created thousands of characters, and some of the earliest are still fan favorites, including Spider-Man, Captain America, and Iron Man.